(See also Neonatal Seizure Disorders.)

 Febrile seizures occur during bacterial or viral infections.
 They sometimes occur after certain vaccinations such as measles, mumps, and rubella.
 Genetic and familial factors appear to increase susceptibility to febrile seizures.
 Monozygotic twins have a much higher concordance rate than dizygotic twins.
 Several genes associated with febrile seizures have been identified.

-Often, febrile seizures occur during the initial rapid rise in body temperature, and most develop within 24 h of fever onset.
+Often, febrile seizures occur during the initial rapid rise in body temperature, and most develop within 24 hours of fever onset.
 Typically, seizures are generalized; most are clonic, but some manifest as periods of atonic or tonic posturing.

 Seizures are diagnosed as febrile after exclusion of other causes.
 A fever may trigger seizures in children with previous afebrile seizures; such events are not termed febrile seizures because these children have already shown a tendency to have seizures.